RingoKam/demo-java-cms/readme.md

 ## Project Walk Through
 With the assumption out of the way, Let's proceed to look at our project.
 1. I started at the springboot doc and used https://start.spring.io/ to bootstrap my project.
-2. Once the project has been init, I added a home conntroller and a landing page to ensure my build is working.
+2. Once the project has been init, I added a home controller and a landing page to ensure my build is working.
 I used `./gradlew bootRun` to run the web server locally on port 8080.
 3. Following the pattern encouraged by springboot, we will be separating our concerns into:
   * Repository: Data Persistence layer
   * Service: Domain logic for business logic